alexdong/query-reformulation/README-subqueries_generation.md

 -------------------------
 Here is the rough outline of how I might approach this

-1. Randomly choose an entity from WikiData (`action=query&list=random&rnnamespace=0&rnlimit=1`)
+1. Randomly choose an entity from DBpedia
-2. Query the entity for its properties and qualifiers (`action=wbgetentities&ids=Q42&props=claims`)
+2. Query the entity for its properties and qualifiers
-3. Pick a random property and qualifier from the entity (P569 - birth date, P570 - death date, P19 - birth place)
+3. Pick a random property and qualifier from the entity
 4. Use the properties and qualifiers to generate a query

 For example:

 1. Randomly choose Nikola Tesla
 2. Query Nikola Tesla for its properties and qualifiers and pick the following:
-    - lifespan (p569, p570)
+    - lifespan (dbp:birthDate, dbp:deathDate)
-    - birth place (p19)
+    - birth place (dbp:birthPlace)

 Queries:
 - Nikola Tesla lifespan